Niranjan S. Shah, PE, F.ASCEChairman and Co-Founder

-Niranjan S. Shah is the managing founding partner of Globetrotters Engineering Corporation and the founder of Globetrotters International, Inc., Chicago-based engineering, architecture, construction management and consulting services firms.
+Niranjan S. Shah is a founding partner of Globetrotters Engineering Corporation and the founder of Globetrotters International, Inc., Chicago-based engineering, architecture, construction management and consulting services firms.

 Leaving India for the United States